European projects

 Access to competitive funding

-In addition to the support provided by the consortium and the EU, members can actively participate in defining European innovation priorities in the building sector by joining various European committees and partnerships.
+In addition to the support of the consortium and the EU, members can actively participate in defining European priorities for innovation in the building sector by joining various committees and European partnerships.

-NOBATEK has been a member of the ECTP steering committee since 2015 and joined the Built4People partnership board in 2024.
+Nobatek has been a member of the ECTP steering committee since 2015 and joined the Built4People partnership council in 2024.

-This strategic involvement strengthens our influence on the direction of future European projects and our visibility within key ecosystems, while giving us privileged access to networks, partners and opportunities in the sustainable construction sector.
+This strategic involvement strengthens our influence on the orientations of future European projects and our visibility within key ecosystems, while granting us privileged access to networks, partners and opportunities in the sustainable construction sector.

 Build an international network and increasing project impacts